 The training Skate Canada provides to its officials is held in high regard around the world.
 Officials are required to attend clinics, write examinations and complete practical assignments.
 As their knowledge and experience increases, officials qualify to officiate higher levels of competition.

 Evaluators assess skaters at test days arranged periodically by Skate Canada member clubs, so that their skaters can be assessed and move on to the next level or test.
 Evaluators are responsible for assessing the following tests:

 Senior Bronze to Gold Free Skate Tests

 Senior Bronze to Gold Skills Tests

 At a test session, the evaluator coordinates and evaluates the tests to which they have been assigned.
 During the tests, the evaluator acts as the assessor and referee controlling the on-ice activities.
 Candidates training to become and evaluator will be taught how to manage test days where the importance of making decisions in the best interests of the skater is emphasized.

-Technical Specialists are former athletes, coaches, Skate Canada judges or referees recruited for the correct identification of elements and levels of difficulty of these elements when attempted by skaters and teams in competition.
+Technical Specialists and Technical Controllers are former athletes, coaches, Skate Canada judges or referees recruited for the correct identification of elements and levels of difficulty of these elements when attempted by skaters and teams in competition.

 Judges officiate at all levels of competitions, and are responsible for assessing the quality with which a skater performs in competition and also assess competitive tests.